OSGeo/PROJ/jniwrap/README.md

-### compile the Main code
+### Compile the Main code

-we assume that PROJ was compiled with the right flag to support the bridge to Java Therefore we have a library called `proj.jar`.
+We assume that PROJ was compiled with the right flag to support the bridge to Java.
+Therefore we have a library called `proj.jar`.
 Thus we compile the `Main.java` with the command: